ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- eval_status

 		- is a scalar variable of type Int32 that is used to indicate if objective function/gradient/Hessian values can be provided (see above)

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- m

 		- is a scalar variable of type Int32 that holds the number of residuals.

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains $x_j$.
+The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 	*
 		- c

 		- is a one-dimensional array of size m and type T that holds the residual $c(x)$.
-The i-th component of c, j = 0, ... , n-1, contains $c_j(x)$.
-See status = 2,
-                  above, for more details.
+The i-th component of ``c``, j = 1, ... , m, contains $c_j(x)$.
+See status = 2, above, for more details.

 	*
 		- g

 		- is a one-dimensional array of size n and type T that holds the gradient $g = \nabla_xf(x)$ of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains $g_j$.
+The j-th component of ``g``, j = 1, ... , n, contains $g_j$.

 	*
 		- transpose

 		- is a scalar variable of type Bool, that indicates whether the product with Jacobian or its transpose should be obtained when status=5.

 	*
 		- u

 		- is a one-dimensional array of size max(n,m) and type T that is used for reverse communication.
 See status = 5,6 above for more details.

 	*
 		- v

 		- is a one-dimensional array of size max(n,m) and type T that is used for reverse communication.
 See status = 5,6,7 above for more details.

 	*
 		- y

 		- is a one-dimensional array of size m and type T that is used for reverse communication.
 See status = 6 above for more details.

 	*
 		- p_ne

 		- is a scalar variable of type Int32 that holds the number of entries in the residual-Hessians-vector product matrix, $P$.

 	*
 		- P_val

 		- is a one-dimensional array of size P_ne and type T that holds the values of the entries of the residual-Hessians-vector product matrix, $P$.
 See status = 7, above, for more details.

 .. index:: pair: function; nls_information
 .. _doxid-galahad__nls_8h_1a765da96b0a1f3d07dab53cc3400c22d8: